senthilkumar207/senthilkumar_subramanian/README.md

 - During my stint in the marketing team, monthly user growth surged by 82.47%, from May to June 2015, a significant increase from previous months

 ![alt text](https://raw.githubusercontent.com/senthilkumar207/senthilkumar_subramanian/main/Glints.png)

-##### THE NOTEWAY
-CO-FOUNDER<br>
-December 2014 - September 2019

-- Executed SEO tactics to rank The Noteway on the top 3 ranking positions on page 1 of Google for key search terms such as "T-Shirt Printing Singapore"
-- Managed and grew The Noteway's Instagram Account from 0 to 4500 followers

 <!-- EXPERIENCE Section Ends -->